dazbobaby/weather-cam-station/README.md

 https://www.ispyconnect.com/download.aspx (also free) but you'll have to pay for an FTP server if you don't have a local one setup.

 Easy Peasy and you don't need an expensive weather station!

+One day I'll figure out how to add almanac data and other historicals, alerts, forecasts and more.